elixir-lang/elixir/docs/2_diving_in.md

     ** throw 13
         erl_eval:expr/3

 There is one particularity that applies to `try/catch/after` when compared to other control-flow expressions.
-The Erlang VM machine considers such clauses unsafe (since they may fail or not) and do not allow variables defined inside `try/catch/after` to be accessed from the outer scope:
+The Erlang VM considers such clauses unsafe (since they may fail or not) and do not allow variables defined inside `try/catch/after` to be accessed from the outer scope:

     iex> try do
     ...>   new_var = 1